Aetherum17/PrecisionOncology/README.md

 # Precision Oncology Project
-This repository contains code for the project, which aims to match patients with B-cell Lymhoma with drugs, that can potentially be used as a cure, based on data on patient's mutations.
+This repository contains code for the project, which aims to match patients with B-cell lymphoma with drugs that can potentially be used as a cure based on patient mutation data.

 To accomplish this task, 4 databases with patient data were combined:
 * Molecular subtypes of diffuse large B cell lymphoma are associated with distinct pathogenic mechanisms and outcomes (Bjoern Chapuy et al., 2018) [Link](https://pubmed.ncbi.nlm.nih.gov/29713087/)